-• they are without immediate resource to meet the basic needs of themselves and / or their dependents.
+Someone can apply for a support payment if they are without immediate resource to meet the basic needs of themselves and / or their dependents.

 We will look at any capital held by applicants when deciding award requests and we will consider whether they are able to purchase the items themselves.